-All of us have a tendency to skip a task if it involves too much effort.
-The same holds true for a user who is thinking of inviting his friends.
-The easier your sharing mechanism is, the greater are the number of invites (i) he is willing to send.
+The worst thing that can happen is an app with a great idea spoiled by an awkward interface.
+For better virality, it’s crucial to build an easy sharing mechanism.
+All of us tend to skip a task if it involves too much effort.
+The same is true for a user who is thinking of inviting their friends.
+The easier your sharing mechanism is, the greater are the number of invites (i) they want to send.

 – Make the referral program easy to find

-– Keep the invite mechanism out of all in-game menus
+– Keep the invite mechanism out of all menus

 – Create multiple paths to sending an invite and make them all easy

-A few placements used by popular games to increase the number of invites, are:
+Here are some placements used by popular games to increase the number of invites:

 Visibility is one aspect of a referral campaign.
 The next is how easy it is to share the invite with friends.
 There are 3 ways that most apps use to invite their circle: native sharing, unique codes and incentivised sharing.

-Virality is not just about getting more of users sending an increasing amount of invites to their friends.
+Virality is not just about getting more users by sending an increasing amount of invites to their friends.
 It’s what you do after the referred user accepts the invite, that keeps the loop going.
-You need to ensure that this user experiences exactly what he expects from the recommendation given.
+You need to ensure that this user experiences exactly what they expect from the recommendation.

-A game developer needs to ensure a smooth onboarding process to increase conversions (c).
-The process should not just cover all the important features in the game, but also instill instant gamification between the new player and the one that invited him.
-This will ensure that the new player gets as hooked to the game, immediately.
+An app developer needs to ensure a smooth onboarding process to increase conversions (c).
+The process should not just cover all important features in the app, but also instill instant gamification between the new user and the one that invited him.
+This will ensure that the new player gets hooked to the app immediately.

 For example, FaceUp has a smart referral program in place.
-The user can share a Smart Invite with his friends via any of the social channels or chat apps he uses.
-On receiving the invite, the referred person can simply click on the link.
-The Smart Link used here, passes on custom data to the referred user which enables him to join his friend at the same point in the app.
+The user can share a Smart Invite with their friends via any of the social channels or chat apps that they use.
+On receiving the invite, the referred person can simply click the link.
+The Smart Link passes custom data to the referred user, enabling them to join their friend at the same point in the app.

-You can never perfect an app referral marketing campaign if you don’t test and optimize on an ongoing basis.
-The best way to understand if your referral marketing campaign is going to be a success or not, is to keep a close watch on how your existing, potential and new users are interacting with:
+You can never perfect an app referral marketing campaign if you don’t test and optimize it on an ongoing basis.
+The best way to understand if your referral campaign is going to succeed is to keep a close watch on how your existing, potential, and new users are interacting with:

 – The message